JaedenRotondo/obsidian-git-sync/Readme.md

-This is a test for sync
+This is a test for sync.

-Here is an update from mac